Implementist/Artanis/README.md

 ### Step4: Build & Run
 After finishing configuration, you need to:
-- Insert some groups and their members into the two tables in database `artanis`.
 - Build this project with maven to generate file `artanis.jar`.
 - Copy `artanis.jar` to a directory of your server.
 - Copy `/configs/journalConfig.xml` and `/configs/systemConfig.xml` to the same directory of `artanis.jar`.
 - Run the follwing command in above-mentioned directory: `java -jar -Djasypt.encryptor.password=Artanis@Imple artanis.jar**`.
 - Or use `java -jar artanis.jar` if you makes **DB Config** with plain text only.
+- Insert some groups and their members into the two tables in database `artanis`.
+Then system starts to run.

 ## Configuration
 The following steps of config is nessesary.